 For more information on applying to defer a compulsory repayment, contact the ATO.

 Accumulated HELP debts are not provable under the Bankruptcy Act 1966.
 This means you will have to pay it as if you had not been declared bankrupt.

-Please see Re-crediting a HELP debt for information about having your HELP debt remitted (cancelled).
+Please see Cancelling a HELP debt under 'Special Circumstances' for information about having your HELP debt remitted (cancelled).

 A trustee or executor needs to lodge all outstanding tax returns on behalf of a deceased person, up to the date of the person’s death.
 A deceased person’s estate is only liable to repay any compulsory HELP repayment amounts that relate to their income in the period before the person’s death.
 Any remaining HELP debt is cancelled upon the person's death.

 Neither the deceased person’s family nor the trustee is required to pay the rest of the accumulated HELP debt.